EOSIO/eos/docs/nodeos/02_usage/03_test-environment/index.md

-# Test Environment
+# Development and Test Environment

-There are several ways to configure `nodeos` for testing environment, which one you choose largely depends on what you are trying to achieve.
+There are several ways to configure `nodeos` for developing and testing environment, which one you choose largely depends on what you are trying to achieve.
 Below are some practical options for you to explore.

 ## Local Single-Node Testnet